wiremind/remoulade/docs/source/cookbook.rst

 Send Actor on Fail
 ------------------

-Remoulade has built-in support for sending actors messages when other actors fail.
-The ``on_failure`` actor is enqueued every time an actor fails or times out and is not going to be retried.
-This actor receives 4 arguments : the name of the actor that failed, the name of the exception, and the args and kwargs of the message that failed.
+Remoulade has built-in support for sending messages when other messages fail.
+The ``on_failure`` option can either be an Actor, or a Message if passed in the message options.
+The ``on_failure`` message or actor is enqueued every time an actor fails or times out and is not going to be retried.
+It receives 4 arguments : the name of the actor that failed, the name of the exception, and the args and kwargs of the message that failed.